yc941212/yc941212.github.io/_pages/projects.md

 ## _Results_
 - We propose a new sampling method.
 Suppose our sampling budge is $k$.
 First, we randomy select a subset using importance sampling where the probability of choosing a point is proportional to it's spectral leverage score.
-Then we divid the subselected points into $k$ parts by k-means and select the $k$ points nearest to the cluster centers.
+Then we us K-means to divid the subselected samples into $k$ parts and select the $k$ points nearest to the cluster centers.
-- We show our sampling method outperform than many other methods: Random, Coreset, K-means, Spectral clustering, and maximum mean discrepancy ([MMD](https://papers.nips.cc/paper/2016/hash/5680522b8e2bb01943234bce7bf84534-Abstract.html)).
-The comparison results using FixMatch with 20 labels on CIFAR-10 is shown in the above image.
-We conduct comparison experiments using the logistic regression model with only the labeled samples (accuracy on test data of CIFAR-10 and CIFAR-100 are shown in the above table).
+- We show our sampling method outperform than many other methods: random, coreset, K-means, spectral clustering, and maximum mean discrepancy ([MMD](https://papers.nips.cc/paper/2016/hash/5680522b8e2bb01943234bce7bf84534-Abstract.html)).
+The comparison of different sampling methods on CIFAR-10 with 20 labeling budget is shown in the above image.
+We also compare different methods by training the logistic regression model with only the labeled samples (accuracy on test data of CIFAR-10 and CIFAR-100 with different labeling budges are shown in the above table).
 We also conduct logistic regression on ImageNet with 2000 labeled samples.
 Our method outperforms than other methods.

 <br/><br/>